Sunday, 14 December 2025 00:00

-Gout is a painful condition that can be treated.
+Gout is a foot condition that requires certain treatment and care.
 If you are seeking treatment, contact David Carmack, DPM from Texas.
 Our doctor will treat your foot and ankle needs.

 What Is Gout?